 What is fluphenazine?

-Fluphenazine is a medication used to treat schizophrenia.
+Fluphenazine is a medication that has been used to treat schizophrenia.
+It can be given orally (by mouth) or by injection (a shot).
 Some brand names for fluphenazine are Prolixin® and Permitil®.

 I take fluphenazine.
 Can it make it harder for me to get pregnant?

-In some people, fluphenazine might increase the levels of the hormone prolactin.
-This is called hyperprolactinemia.
-High levels of prolactin might make it harder to get pregnant.
+In some people, fluphenazine may raise the levels of a hormone called prolactin.
+High levels of prolactin can stop ovulation (part of the menstrual cycle when an ovary releases an egg).
+This would make it harder to get pregnant.
 Your healthcare provider can test your levels of prolactin if there is concern.

 Does taking fluphenazine increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done to see if fluphenazine could increase the chance of miscarriage.

-Does taking fluphenazine increase the chance of having a baby with a birth defect?
+Does taking fluphenazine increase the chance of birth defects?

 I need to take fluphenazine throughout my pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-Does taking fluphenazine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking fluphenazine in pregnancy affect future behavior or learning for the child?

-I take fluphenazine.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes fluphenazine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

 Please click here for references.